-Vegas Heavy Aircraft is a Las Vegas planespotting channel specializing in widebody airliners and military heavies at Harry Reid International Airport (LAS/KLAS).
-Over the years I’ve filmed thousands of arrivals and departures, most from the Spottermobile, a custom-built elevated rig that gives clean, fence-over sightlines.
-Every clip prioritizes sharp detail, steady framing, and smooth motion.
+Vegas Heavy Aircraft is my Las Vegas planespotting channel, focused on widebody airliners and military heavies at Harry Reid International (LAS/KLAS).
+I’ve filmed thousands of arrivals and departures over the years, and most of it is shot from the Spottermobile — my custom elevated rig that gets clean, over-the-fence sightlines.
+I keep the footage simple and dialed in: sharp detail, steady framing, and smooth motion.

-If you’re into heavy jets, you’re in the right place.
-Pure aircraft footage with ambient audio, no commentary, in 4K at 60 fps.
+It’s pure aircraft footage with ambient audio — no commentary — in 4K at 60 fps.

 Video Summary: Enjoy nearly four hours of nonstop heavy-jet action at Las Vegas, captured from January through June 2025.
 Featuring a variety of wide-body airliners, military transports, and special-livery heavies.